aayzhao/COMP211-Labs/README.md

 ## Lab 05
 This lab simulates caching operations done by the CPU, specifically read-data instructions.
 Implementation requires both Direct Mapping and Fully Associative cache mapping techniques.

+## Lab 06
-Will be uploaded after the due date.
+Will be uploaded after due date

 ## /tests/
 This file has some self practice for things outside of the classroom.